 The first time, before awakening Torra, the S.I. had courteously reduced thrust from their cruising acceleration of 2g to the comfortable 0.5g of Torra's home.
 It had made the excursion almost pleasant, to say nothing of offering a unique opportunity to use its wheels the way evolution had intended.
 Torra had rolled itself out onto the thrust floor, stretching its four arms 'til all the stiffness had vanished.
 It made a line straight for the food stores and shoveled handful after handful of oood(v)(r)uut(l) into its mouths, washing it down with enough salt water to fill all four of its stomachs.
 Then came a leisurely couple hours of scanning its compatriots' coffins, exercising its arms and wheels, and checking the instruments to make sure the S.I. hadn't missed any comeuppances (it hadn't).
 They were right on schedule, having burned through over half their antihydrogen fuel, and their speed had reached an impressive — but expected — seven-tenths of the speed of light.

 It would have been futile to look for messages from home at this early date, though.
 Sure, the HCDF knew their mission profile well enough that they could predict their precise position in space at any time, and thus could tight-beam signals directly at where they were.
-XRCP meant that such signals would be more than powerful enough for Mercurand's UV receivers to pick up and decode.
+XRCP meant that such signals would be more than clear enough, and powerful enough, for Mercurand's UV receivers to pick up and decode.
 But even though they'd only been en route for five months, their initial transits through two hyper holes had put them over seven light-years away from Human-Centauri.
 Any signals beamed to their anticipated position still had to lumber through space at the speed of light, so they wouldn't be able to intercept such signals for at least another six years, probably more.
 Torra had glanced once at the empty message queue — just in case its hopes for news of home had somehow broken the laws of physics — and then rolled back to its refrigerator, sealed the door, and started the next five months of deep sleep.